Starting, growing or relocating your business?

 To discuss advertising your property, contact your local Home-Options Team on tel: 01629 761 117 or email firstname.lastname@example.org

-The Council works with Waterloo Housing, other registered social landlords and the private sector to provide a stock of houses that meet the needs of our community.
+The Council works with Platform Housing Group, other registered social landlords and the private sector to provide a stock of houses that meet the needs of our community.

 Home-Options is the Choice Based Lettings scheme for the Derbyshire Dales.
 It is the way to apply for social housing in the district.